Do you often feel overwhelmed by work?

 Appropriate Self Talk

-A lot of people opt for a vague surface-level description like ‘it’s okay,’ ‘it will be fine,’ ‘it’s alright,’ etc. A better strategy, however, is to engage in healthy self talk that helps to feel in control.
+A lot of people opt for a vague and superficial phrases like ‘it’s okay,’ ‘it will be fine,’ ‘it’s alright,’ etc. in challenging situations.
+There are others who go too hard on themselves.
+A better strategy, therefore, is to talk to yourself in a way that helps you feel like you can get a handle on things.

 💡 Experiment with different types of internal dialogues like: